astropy/astropy-APEs/APE7.rst

 This APE is intended to provide a long-term plan for the ``astropy.nddata`` sub-package.
-The package has been the subject of continuous debate since the start of the astropy project, and has changed in scope several times, so this APE is aimed at agreeing on the scope and future of the sub-package.
+The package has been the subject of continuous debate since the start of the astropy project, and has changed in scope several times, so this APE is aimed at agreeing on the scope and future of the sub-package and providing a well-structured foundation on which future development of ``astropy.nddata`` can occur.

 Detailed description
 --------------------